Restore Comprehensive Funding

 From 2012-2022, less than 1% of tobacco-related Washington state revenues were invested in nicotine prevention and cessation.

-The pie chart above shows distribution of revenues for FY 2022.
 Since FY 2020, revenues from the vapor products tax have been allocated 50% to the Andy Hill Cancer Research Endowment and 50% to Foundational Public Health Services (FPHS).
 FPHS funding supports critical governmental public health infrastructure, but does not directly fund commercial tobacco prevention or cessation programs.
+In FY 2023, revenues linked to cigarettes sales decreased, resulting in total tobacco-related revenues to the state of $429 million.
+Use of some MSA funds to pay off bonds was completed in July 2024.

 Consequences of state cuts to commercial tobacco prevention and cessation: